deadlyvipers/dojo_rules/dojo_rules.md

 ==========
 * Always be on time
 * Always take off your shoes
-* Keep the dojo tidy
-* Never bring live blades on the tatami
-* Respect your opponents
+* Respect your opponskjhfkjahsfjkhkjfs jshajkhkjahs ljaklsjdlkj asdkjhakjqents
-*ffsjkj Most Sensei's should be respected